Meezeus/hounslow-recycling-hub/README.md

   you do.

 * **Quiz questions.** What kind of items go in a red recycling box?
 Where do you put your empty metal cans?
 How can you recycle that old couch?
-Show off your street-smarts!

-* **Events.** Find out what's happening in your borough and get involved!
+* **Events.** Find out what's happening in the borough and get involved!

 * **Recycling Assistant.** So you want to recycle that *thing*, but you're not sure how?
 Just answer these simple questions, or let our **image recognition